About Apraxia Kids

 Read More

 Sarah Carmody is a multilingual pediatric SLP who owns a small private practice in southern NJ.
 She has a background in broad pediatric service delivery within the medical setting, having served in large hospital systems for several years and worked extensively with multilingual children and families across the outpatient, private, and school setting.
 Through her private practice, Sarah now specializes in assessment and treatment of complex speech production difficulties and motor speech disorders.
 Sarah also serves as an adjunct faculty member at Widener University.
 She has a passion for teaching, and enjoys advancing the knowledge of SLPs, other professionals, and family/community members as it pertains to supporting individuals with CAS across the lifespan.
-Sarah is a proud graduate of the Apraxia Kids Intensive Training Institute (“Boot Camp”) and is equally proud and humbled to have served as part of the Boot Camp Instructor panel for the 2023 cohort.
+Sarah is a proud graduate of the Apraxia Kids Intensive Training Institute (“Boot Camp”) and has served as on the instructional team for Boot Camp for the 2023 and 2025 cohorts.

 null